Ria424/developers-animatesdk-docs/index.md

 #### Description

-The Math object is available as a read-only property of the flash object; see [Flash.Math](./Flash_object/Flash41.md).
+The Math object is available as a read-only property of the [Flash object](./Flash_object/Flash_summary.md); see [Flash.Math](./Flash_object/Flash41.md).
 This object provides methods that perform common mathematical operations.

 #### Method summary